JuliaAI/MLJ.jl/docs/src/preparing_data.md

 ## Data transformation

-MLJ's Built-in transformers are documented at [Transformers and other unsupervised models](@ref).
+MLJ's Built-in transformers are documented at [Transformers and Other Unsupervised Models](@ref).
 The most relevant in the present context
   are: [`ContinuousEncoder`](@ref), [`OneHotEncoder`](@ref),
   [`FeatureSelector`](@ref) and [`FillImputer`](@ref).
 A Gaussian
   mixture models imputer is provided by BetaML, which can be loaded